Canon 200D vs G7X

 It is notable that the 200D has a hotshoe, while the G7X does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The 200D is a recent model that features in the current product line-up of Canon.
-In contrast, the G7X has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G7X was succeeded by the Canon G7 X Mark II.
-Further information on the two cameras, as well as related accessories, can be found on the Canon website.
+Both the 200D and the G7X have been discontinued, but can regularly be found used on eBay.
+The G7X was replaced by the Canon G7 X Mark II, while the 200D was followed by the Canon 250D.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 200D or the Canon G7 X – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.